TheOdinProject/curriculum/rails/active_record_associations.md

       has_many :posts, :dependent => :destroy
     end

-This is just the most common option to specify for `:dependent`.
+This is just the most common among several options to specify for `:dependent`.
 It will run the `destroy` method on all objects that belong to that user when the user is destroyed.

 ## Your Assignment